Gamma Kappa

 Introduction and Review

-Think and Ask Questions - Seek to understand why
+Think and Ask Questions.
+Seek to understand why

 • Remember that learning a language does consist in merely rote memorization. - You must engage all the rational and creative faculties God has given you.